 B.S.
 Psychology — University of Houston

-Ui/UX Certification — Rice University
+UI/UX Certification — Rice University

 New Orleans, Louisiana

-Revit, Rhino, Grasshopper, AutoCAD, Sketchup, Adobe Suite, Blender, Cinema 4D, ARCGIS, Lumion, Python
+Revit, Rhino, Grasshopper, AutoCAD, SketchUp, Adobe Suite, Blender, Cinema 4D, ArcGIS, Lumion, Python